asyncapi/website/pages/docs/concepts/asyncapi-document/payload-schema.md

     $ref: path/to/user-create.avsc
 ```

-Create a separate Avro schema file with a .avsc extension.
+Create a separate Avro schema file with a `.avsc` extension.
 The file should define the structure of the message payload.
-Here is an example of an Avro schema file for the User record type:
+Here is an example of an Avro schema file for the user record type:

 ```yaml
 namespace: UserCreate.avro